 We’ll keep you posted.
-And come back for updates.
+And come back for updates on stem cell therapy in Australia.

 The hope that blood from umbilical cords will be useful in fighting diseases in the future has given rise to private cord blood banks where parents can store their babies’ umbilical cord blood.